 In its consideration of Lebanon's report in 2008, the Committee expressed concern about Lebanon's "assertion that it cannot, for political reasons, amend its nationality law to allow Lebanese women to pass their nationality to their children and foreign spouses."
 The Committee urged Lebanon to "recognize the negative impact of its nationality law on Lebanese women married to foreigners and on the children of these women and, accordingly revise its nationality law and remove its reservation to article 9, paragraph 2."
 (CEDAW/C/LBN/CO/3, ¶42-43).
+We also note that during the 2010 Universal Periodic Review of Lebanon, several countries recommended that Lebanon amend its law on nationality to enable Lebanese women to confer their nationality to their children.
+All of these recommendations were noted and rejected.

 In July 2010, Equality Now issued Action 36.1 - Lebanon: Give women equal citizenship rights to men under the nationality law (updated in Nov.
 2011 and Feb.
-2013), calling on the government of Lebanon to recognize the adverse effects that the discriminatory Lebanese nationality law has on the families of Lebanese women married to foreign men, and to revise the Lebanese nationality law to ensure that all Lebanese citizens have the equal right to confer their Lebanese nationality on their spouses and children.
-We highlighted the case of Hiam Abd El Samad, her Egyptian husband Anwar Hasaneen, and their three daughters Nour, 17, 'Amar, 12, and 'Ayia, 9 years old who have suffered significant hardships and deprivation as a result of the nationality law.
+2013)1, calling on the government of Lebanon to recognize the adverse effects that the discriminatory Lebanese nationality law has on the families of Lebanese women married to foreign men, and to revise the Lebanese nationality law to ensure that all Lebanese citizens have the equal right to confer their Lebanese nationality on their spouses and children.
+We highlighted the case of Hiam Abd El Samad, her Egyptian husband Anwar Hasaneen, and their three daughters Nour, 17, 'Amar, 12, and 'Ayia, 9 years old who suffered significant hardships and deprivation as a result of the nationality law.
 According to Lebanon's State Party report, in March 2012 a ministerial committee was formed by the Cabinet to discuss amendment of the nationality law.
 The committee recommended against granting Lebanese women the possibility of passing their nationality to their children and spouses.
-It decided instead, in November 2012 according to the State Party's report, to grant civil rights to children and spouses of Lebanese women in relation to access to work, health care, and residency permits.
+Indeed, the government has no strategy to amend the nationality law or to lift the reservation on article 9.
+However, there are initiatives in place which enable the children and foreign spouse of Lebanese women to obtain long residency permits (3 years), and the labor decree issued on September 2011 which allows access to work for the children and spouses, as well as the access to health care for the children of the working women.
 (CEDAW/C/LBN/4-5).
-However, except for the provision of three year residency permits, these civil rights still wait to be implemented.
-Moreover, campaigners continue to want removed, once and for all, the discrimination that treats Lebanese women and men differently under the nationality law so that women can enjoy full equality.
+However, except for the provision of three year residency permits, these civil rights are yet to be implemented.
+Moreover, campaigners continue to want removed, once and for all, the discrimination that treats Lebanese women differently from men under the nationality law.